 - Where hazardous substances are to be used (or created e.g. dust) the Contractor must carry out a COSHH assessment on the substance and arrange for suitable precautions to be taken to eliminate or control the risk.
 (Since 2009, new international symbols have been gradually replacing the European symbols.
 Some of them are similar to the European symbols, but there is no single word describing the hazard.
-Read the hazard statement on the packaging and the safety data sheet from the supplier). - Firstly, obtain the 'Material Safety Data Sheet' from the manufacturer. - Carry out a COSHH Assessment on the product and in the circumstances, it is to be used.
-All assessments must be available for inspection at any time. - The Contractor must maintain a register of all hazardous substances they intend to use whilst working on behalf of HMS. - The assessments must be communicated to persons using the substances, and to anyone else who may be affected by the work. - Remember: wherever possible, eliminate the use of hazardous substances or use the least harmful product you can (e.g. water-based paint instead of solvent based).
+Read the hazard statement on the packaging and the Safety Data Sheet from the supplier); - Firstly, obtain the current 'Material Safety Data Sheet' from the manufacturer; - Carry out a COSHH Assessment on the product and in the circumstances, it is to be used; - All assessments must be available for inspection at any time; - The Contractor must maintain a register of all hazardous substances they intend to use whilst working on behalf of HMS; - The Assessments must be communicated to persons using the substances, and to anyone else who may be affected by the work; - Remember: Wherever possible, eliminate the use of hazardous substances or use the least harmful product available you can (e.g. water-based paint instead of solvent based).

-4. MANUAL HANDLING ASSESSMENTS
+7. MANUAL HANDLING ASSESSMENT

-- 'Manual Handling' is defined as the transporting or supporting of a load by bodily force. - All materials used by a Contractor should be purchased in manageable quantities. - If the risk assessment for an activity identifies manual handling risks, the Contractor must undertake an additional manual handling assessment, and take measures to reduce the risk of injury.
-The assessment must consider the load to be manually handled; the task; the working environment; individual capability etc.
+- 'Manual Handling' is defined as the transporting or supporting of a load by bodily force. - All materials used by a Contractor should be purchased in manageable quantities, this also applies to materials delivered directly to site; - If the risk assessment for an activity identifies manual handling risks, the Contractor must undertake an additional manual handling assessment, and take measures to reduce the risk of injury.
+The assessment must consider the load to be manually handled; the task; the working environment; individual capability etc;

-5. NOISE ASSESSMENT
+8. NOISE ASSESSMENT

 - The Noise at Work Regulations require a noise assessment to be carried out, if there is a potential for anyone to be exposed to noise, above the levels stated in the Regulations.
-As a rough guide as to when noise could be hazardous, is when people have difficult speaking to each other over approximately 2m using normal speech levels. - Contractors should take appropriate steps to reduce noise exposure to others in the premises and surrounding areas if creating noise is un-avoidable e.g. segregation, noise barriers, warning notices etc.
+As a rough guide as to when noise could be hazardous, is when people have difficult speaking to each other over approximately 2m using normal speech levels; - Contractors should take appropriate steps to reduce noise exposure to others in the premises and surrounding areas if creating noise is unavoidable e.g. segregation, noise barriers, warning notices etc; - Carry out works which may cause nuisance during normal times of site operation.
+This may be in line with any locally enforced and/or permitted (council) periods of operation.

-6. PERSONAL PROTECTIVE EQUIPMENT (PPE)
+9. PERSONAL PROTECTIVE EQUIPMENT

 - Contractors must ensure that their employees are supplied with, and use, any form of personal protective equipment (PPE) as directed by the circumstances.
-To fall in line with Personal Protective Regulations 2022. - All PPE must be assessed for suitability and maintained in a good condition.
-Records of PPE issued shall be maintained. - Contractor activities will be halted if personnel are not wearing the appropriate PPE whilst working on behalf of HMS. - Where any risk assessment, method statement or COSHH assessment requires the use of RPE it is essential that this is in place prior to the commencement of that operation.
-The specific type of RPE will be detailed on the safe working procedure.
-Staff should ensure that they have been face fit tested with the correct mask and they are confident at achieving a suitable seal prior to the commencement of works.
-A copy of the workers face fit certificate must be provided.HMS policy of clean-shaven faces for all operational staff to ensure an appropriate seal can be achieved is applicable to all contractors. - HMS operate a 'No Shorts' policy on all construction sites.
+To fall in line with Personal Protective Regulations 1992; - All PPE must be assessed for suitability and maintained in a good condition.
+Records of PPE issued shall be maintained; - Contractor activities will be halted if personnel are not wearing the appropriate PPE whilst working on behalf of HMS; - Where any risk assessment, method statement or COSHH assessment requires the use of RPE it is essential that this is in place prior to the commencement of that operation.
+The specific type of RPE will be detailed on the safe working procedure; - Staff should ensure that they have been face fitted with the correct mask and they are confident at achieving a satisfactory suitable face seal prior to the commencement of works; - All contractors shall be provided with and work in line with the HMS policy of clean shaven policy faces for all operational staff to ensure an appropriate seal can be achieved is applicable to all contractors.